• Sign In

 • Copiapoa: What these plants are

-• Origin: Where they come from and why the Atacama matters
+• Ecology: Where they come from and why the Atacama Desert matters

-• Care: How to grow them in habitat-correct ways
+• Cultivation: How to grow them in habitat-correct ways

 • Gallery: Real-world examples across ecotypes and cultivation strategies